MAKING SPACE

 • Implementation of live audio description with Be My Eyes and Meta Glasses

-• Reimagined the gift shop for sensory-friendly hours and introduced sensory kits (ear defenders, fidgets, visual guides) — free to use for any visitor at The Broad, and also available for purchase in the shop for anyone who wants to take a kit home
+• Reimagined the gift shop for sensory-friendly hours and introduced sensory kits (ear defenders, fidgets, visual guides), free to use, also available to purchase

 • Designated on-floor Accessibility Specialists with advanced training